laustindasauce/twitter-bot/README.md

 ```

-# Build & Push to remote location
+## Build & Push to remote portainer

 ### Docker Container
-**Make sure you are in the directory that has you Dockerfile and bot script**
+**Make sure you are in the directory that has your Dockerfile and bot script**
 ```bash
 docker build --no-cache -t 10.10.10.1:5000/bot-name .